Bristol-Cyber-Security-Group/Frida-Tools/README.md

     ```
 4. **Test installation:** Run `frida-ps -U` to list processes on the connected emulator.

+## Run

-### Run tools
+### Requirements:
+- Emulator is running with Frida server started as setup above.
+- Android platform tools and build tools are in PATH (the commands `aapt` and `adb` are required).
+- This repository provides a requirements.txt for installing requirements via pip, but the recommended dependency management system is Poetry.
+Run `poetry install` in the root repository to install dependencies, then `poetry shell` to activate the environment.

+### Running the tools:
 To do a complete run using all tools, use `test-privacy.sh`.
-Ensure emulator is running with frida server.

-Usage: `./test-privacy.sh <package-name> <path-to-apk>`
+Usage: `./test-privacy.sh <package-name> <path-to-apk>`.

-Example usage: `./test-privacy.sh com.bose.bosemusic ../emulator-setup/BoseMusic_8.0.5_Apkpure.apk`
+Example usage: `./test-privacy.sh com.bose.bosemusic ../apkfiles/BoseMusic_8.0.5_Apkpure.apk`.